prev

 Diffs: 1, 2, 3, 4, 5, 6, 7, 8 Revision 726099

-Dominik Haumann committed a change to /trunk/KDE/kdelibs/kate/syntax/data/erlang.xml:
+Dominik Haumann committed changes in /trunk/KDE/kdelibs/kate/syntax/data/erlang.xml:

 add erlang for kde4

-Sebastian Pipping committed a change to /trunk/KDE/kdelibs/kate/syntax/data/scala.xml:
+Sebastian Pipping committed changes in /trunk/KDE/kdelibs/kate/syntax/data/scala.xml:

 Stephane, we just added your Scala highlighter for Kate to the KDE repository.
 Please forward future patches to kwrite-devel.
 Thank you!

-Sebastian Pipping committed a change to /trunk/KDE/kdelibs/kate/syntax/data/noweb.xml:
+Sebastian Pipping committed changes in /trunk/KDE/kdelibs/kate/syntax/data/noweb.xml:

 Noweb highlighter by Scott Collins added

-Sebastian Pipping committed a change to /trunk/KDE/kdelibs/kate/syntax/data/dtd.xml:
+Sebastian Pipping committed changes in /trunk/KDE/kdelibs/kate/syntax/data/dtd.xml:

 Add DTD highlighter by Andriy Lesyuk